Aghajari/XmlByPass/README.md

 **XmlByPass** is an annotationProcessor library for Android which auto generates the java code of your xml layouts in `Source` level (before compile).
 That means, you can create your layouts easily and quickly with XML and get all benefits of using xml/resources meanwhile get the performance of creating views programmatically without even knowing about it!
 (I'm not joking , you don't need to learn anything new :))

-**XmlByPass** supports almost 99% of tags and attributes of XML layouts including `<include>` and `<fragment>`, And for other 1%, it will auto generate an style resource and applies the style to the views.
+**XmlByPass** supports almost 99% of tags and attributes of XML layouts including `<include/>` and `<fragment/>`, And for other 1%, it will auto generate an style resource and applies the style to the views.
 That's how you can be sure it will 100% work.

 No need to worry about ViewBinding, **XmlByPass** adds views that have an `android:id` with their ID name as Public variables and other views are protected so still you can customize them by inheritance.
 (You will see sample codes in Usage)

 **XmlByPass** supports all [qualifiers](https://developer.android.com/guide/topics/resources/providing-resources).
 Yay!

-And one more interesting option, **XmlByPass** brings auto generating `ViewModel` with `LiveData` :)
+And one more interesting option, **XmlByPass** brings auto generating [`ViewModel`](https://developer.android.com/topic/libraries/architecture/viewmodel) with [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata) :)

 ## Usage